paulcurren/DevOps-Course-Workshop-Module-10-Databases/globex-questions.md

 # Globex Data Task

 Globex is an export company that supplies widgets to consumers around the world.
-Their **DBA** (database administer) recently left without warning and they need some help.
+Their **DBA** (database administrator) recently left without warning and they need some help.
 There are a series of questions below that need answering.

 If you're unfamiliar with SQL the questions loosely follow the structure of the Module 9 additional reading.